 The firm provides its clients with ongoing investment supervisory services, either through individual portfolio management or through model portfolios.
 Additionally, the firm offers financial planning, which typically touches on some combination of personal budgeting, financial goal-setting, tax planning, cash flow analysis, insurance planning, retirement planning, death and disability preparation and estate planning.

-American Financial Advisors Investment Philosophy
+American Financial Advisors Investment Strategy

 While the firm’s advisory recommendations aren’t limited to a set range of securities, it generally provides advice on the following investments:

 - Securities traded over-the-counter (OTC)